hep-mirrors/sherpa/Manual/source/manual/parameters/isr.rst

   following options are distributed with Sherpa:

   :option:`LHAPDFSherpa`
     Use PDF's from LHAPDF :cite:`Buckley2011ms`.
+This is the default.

   :option:`CT14Sherpa`
     Built-in library for some PDF sets from the CTEQ collaboration, cf. :cite:`Dulat2015mca`.
-This is the default.

-  :option:`CT12Sherpa`
-    Built-in library for some PDF sets from the CTEQ collaboration, cf. :cite:`Gao2013xoa`.

-  :option:`CT10Sherpa`
-    Built-in library for some PDF sets from the CTEQ collaboration, cf. :cite:`Lai2010vv`.

-  :option:`CTEQ6Sherpa`
-    Built-in library for some PDF sets from the CTEQ collaboration, cf. :cite:`Nadolsky2008zw`.

-  :OPTION:`NNPDF30Sherpa`
+  :OPTION:`NNPDFSherpa`
     Built-in library for PDF sets from the NNPDF group, cf. :cite:`Ball2014uwa`.

-  :option:`MSTW08Sherpa`
-    Built-in library for PDF sets from the MSTW group, cf. :cite:`Martin2009iq`.

-  :option:`MRST04QEDSherpa`
-    Built-in library for photon PDF sets from the MRST group, cf. :cite:`Martin2004dh`.

-  :option:`MRST01LOSherpa`
-    Built-in library for the 2001 leading-order PDF set from the MRST group, cf. :cite:`Martin2001es`.

-  :option:`MRST99Sherpa`
-    Built-in library for the 1999 PDF sets from the MRST group, cf. :cite:`Martin1999ww`.

   :option:`GRVSherpa`
     Built-in library for the GRV photon PDF :cite:`Gluck1991jc`, :cite:`Gluck1991ee`.